 Last Updated on

 After more than a century of existence, Yamaha retains its position as a world-class manufacturer of digital and acoustic pianos.
 The best Yamaha keyboards remain highly coveted among amateurs and professionals alike.
-This guide looks at the best digital piano offerings from Yamaha, and what to look for when buying them.
+This guide looks at the best Yamaha keyboard, and what to look for when buying one.

 In 1887, a 36-year-old man, Torakusu Yamaha, set up a corporation – Nippon Gakki Co.
 Ltd. – in Hamamatsu, Japan to manufacture piano and reed organs.
 Just a few years ago, Yamaha had become the first Japanese person to ever craft a reed organ.
 His goal was simple: to bring Japanese craftsmanship to musical instruments and build world-class products.

 You, of course, know this company as the present-day Yamaha Corporation, named after its famous founder.
 Today, Yamaha is the world’s largest musical instruments manufacturer, well-known across the world for its pianos, guitars, and even drums.
 Another part of the company is equally famous for its motorcycles.